rocket-pool/RPIPs/assets/rpip-52/rewards-file-spec.md

 The file SHALL be named `rp-rewards-{NETWORK}-{INTERVAL}.ssz` with the following substitutions:

   * Substitute the name of the network from the below table for {NETWORK}
-  * Substitute the number of the interval for {INTERVAL}
+  * Substitute the number of the interval, in decimal with no leading zeroes, for {INTERVAL}

 ## Networks
 | Network | {NETWORK} |